 4. Select the four lines in the body of the document that contain field codes, and then tap F9.
 This will update them.
+Remember, on a laptop you may need to use the fn key also.

 Mac: Right-click and select Update Field.